A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability

-To test the model's generalization performance, we create a dataset with 200 individuals, whose characteristics are drawn from a uniform distribution.
-There are 50 individuals in each of the four groups defined by the combinations of full-time (yes/no) and flexible schedule (yes/no).
-Income of individuals from each group is evenly distributed in the range of 0 to 60\$ per hour with interval size 1.2.
-With this new input, MNL-I and MNL-II produce an MAE of 2.3\$ per hour (14\%) and 1.6\$ per hour (10\%), respectively, compared to TasteNet-MNL's error of 0.3\$ per hour (1.6\%).
+On the TOY\_CORREL dataset, both MNL-TRUE and TasteNet-MNL's VOT and VOWT's errors increase, but the error magnitudes relative to each other remain the same: TasteNet-MNL's taste error is about 3 times as big as MNL-TRUE's.
+TasteNet-MNL maintains its significant lead over MNL-I and MNL-II.

-We plot predicted VOTs against income for the four categories of individuals (Figure \ref{fig:taste_toy_sim_vot}).
-MNL-I cannot distinguish the difference in VOTs (given income is fixed) between group (full\_flex) and group (nofull\_noflex).
-Adding one higher-order interaction in MNL-II helps, but large bias persists.
-TasteNet-MNL gives more accurate VOT estimates at the individual level.
-The root mean squared error (RMSE) of individual VOT estimates is 0.41, close to the true model MNL-TRUE (0.35), and much lower than MNL-I (2.71) and MNL-II (1.71).
-The mean absolute percentage error (MAPE) by TasteNet-MNL is 1\%, similar to MNL-TRUE and better than MNL-I (14\%) and MNL-II (9\%).
-To summarize, TasteNet-MNL can provide more accurate estimates of VOT at the individual level, while misspecified MNLs can result in large bias.
+To further investigate the shape of the taste functions learned by the neural network compared with other models, we create a dataset with 200 individuals with uniformly distributed characteristics.
+Note that this input distribution is different from that of the training data.
+50 individuals are in each of the four groups defined by all combinations of full-time (yes/no) and flexible schedule (yes/no).
+The income of individuals from each group is evenly distributed from 0 to 60\$ per hour with a step size 1.2.
+We plot the predicted VOTs and VOWTs against the continuous income for the four types of individuals.
+Figure \ref{fig:taste_uncorrel} shows the results from applying models for the TOY\_UNCORREL dataset and Figure \ref{fig:taste_correl} shows the results from applying models for the TOY\_CORREL dataset.
+The ground-truth utility functions are the same between the two.